 If you were unsuccessful in being voted into a council position but still really want to be on council don't worry, you can also still apply to be a floor rep!
 Just contact your floor fellow and express your wish to apply.
-You have until midnight tonight to do so.

 Each residence hall has a Hall Council composed of a President, Vice-President External, Vice-President Internal, Vice-President Events, Vice-President Finance, Vice-President Communications, Vice-President Environment, a Food Representative and a Sports Representative.
 Each Hall Council is committed to planning events and addressing the needs of their respective hall.
 In the case of MORE, one collective council represents the needs of all MORE residents.

 In addition to the elected positions mentioned above, there are volunteer positions as Floor Representatives that offer another way for students to get involved in their Hall Council.